-Within Jumeirah College students receive the appropriate exam accommodations for internal exams, according to the provision recommended by their educational psychologists report.
-When students reach GCSE and A Level, they will receive Exam Access Arrangements as required in line with the school policy on EAA (22-23-Access-Arrangements-Policy-Final.docx) and the JCQ Access Arrangements, Reasonable Adjustments and Special Considerations Regulations and Guidance.
-JCQ Access Arrangements 22-23 https://www.dha.gov.ae/EN/SectorsDirectorates/Directorates/HealthRegulation/HealthFacilities/Documents/SCHOOL%20HEALTH%20GUIDELINES%20Modifications1-2011.pdf
+Within Jumeirah College students receive the appropriate exam accommodations for internal exams, according to the provision recommended by their educational psychologists' report.
+When students reach GCSE and A Level, they will receive Exam Access Arrangements as required in line with the school policy on EAA and the JCQ Access Arrangements, Reasonable Adjustments and Special Considerations Regulations and Guidance.
+This is updated on a yearly basis.